nikolas/OWASP-CRS-Documentation/install.rst

 Includes for Nginx
 -------------------
 Nginx will include from the Nginx conf directory (/usr/local/nginx/conf/ depending on the envirovment).
-Because only one 'ModSecurityConfig' directive can be specified within nginx.conf we reccomend naming that file modsec_includes.conf and including additional files from there.
+Because only one 'ModSecurityConfig' directive can be specified within nginx.conf we recommend naming that file modsec_includes.conf and including additional files from there.
 In the example below we copied our cloned owasp-modsecurity-crs folder into our Nginx configuration directory.
 From there we specifying the appropertie include directives which will include OWASP CRS when the server is restarted.
-In the example below we have also included our modsecurity.conf file which includes reccomended configurations for ModSecurity
+In the example below we have also included our modsecurity.conf file which includes recommended configurations for ModSecurity

 .. code-block:: bash